 Diversion from adrenalin through the sense of smell:

 Put a few drops of 100% pure essential oil on a cloth and inhale with breaths through contractions.
 It’s pretty intense.
 Lavender’s good, but if it reminds you too much of your granny’s drawers, go for citrus.

 Diversion from adrenalin through the sense of sight:

 You’ve got to be strongly visual for this one to work well.
 I’ve seen laminated peaceful photos, inspiring words, bible verses, mandalas, a small bunch of buds, and flowers.
 The lot.
 Whatever brings you to a place of visual focus.
 Hopefully, something that inspires you to do what you’ve come to do - get that kid outta there.

 Diversion from adrenalin through movement:

-Of course there are the clinical options out there to manage labour as well.
+Of course, there are clinical options out there to manage labor as well.
 All diversions in themselves.
-These include: sterile water injections, gas, opiates and epidurals.
+These include sterile water injections, gas, opiates, and epidurals.
 All options are open to you as a birthing mother.
-Take whatever you need for the experience to be positive for both you and baby.
+Take whatever you need for the experience to be positive for both you and your baby.

 Remember, birth is a ‘fluid’ process.
 It can take many twists and turns.
-The outcome desired is a safe one for both mom and baby.
-Assign the right team around you, create that ‘nest’, get those hormones working for you, and enjoy the swiftest and most comfortable labour to bring your little wonder into the world.
+The outcome desired is a safe one for both mum and bub.
+Assign the right team around you, create that ‘nest’, get those hormones working for you, and enjoy the swiftest and most comfortable labor to bring your little wonder into the world.